-2. Do you unwrap the shrink wrap?
+2. Do you unwrap the plastic in a bath bomb?

-If the bath bomb came in its protective plastic casing, you need to remove it before you plop it in the tub.
+If the bath bomb came in its protective plastic casing, you need to remove it before you toss it in the tub.
 The shrink wrap is meant to protect the bath bomb from moisture or humidity that will cause it to prematurely fizz before you even have a chance to experience it.

 3. How long should I stay in the tub?

 Typically, 20-30 minutes should be plenty of time to get all the benefits of a bath bomb.
 We recommend an hour-long immersion from time to time but if you’re feeling uncomfortably hot, you should leave your tub to cool down.